marcuskrafthamburg/nf-ds-onl-eng-250825-salt-pepper-daily-review-Internal/protocols/day_16_protocol.md

 *"The hardest thing is to find a black cat in a dark room, especially if there is no cat"*
 - Become a domain expert or consult one
 - Essential questions: What do you want to find?
 Who are your customers?
 Why do you need analysis?

+### 3. Evaluate your Hypotheses Based on the Gathered Input
+- Are your Hypotheses right?
+- Do you need to refine your Hypotheses?
+- iterate.

 ## Types of EDA